rhopp/che-functional-tests/che-start-workspace/README.md

 ```
 GET /api/worksapce/<worksapce_id>
 ```
-Than sending request for getting status and measuring time untill the status is STOPPED.
+Than sending request for getting status and measuring time until the status is STOPPED.

 #### *Deleting workspace* (`deleteWorkspace`)
 Using HTTP client send: